awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-throughput.md

 ## Increasing throughput \(PowerShell\)<a name="parameter-store-throughput-increasing-ps"></a>

-The following procedure shows how to use the AWS Tools for Windows PowerShell to increase the number of transactions per second that Parameter Store can process for the current AWS account and Region\.
+The following procedure shows how to use the Tools for Windows PowerShell to increase the number of transactions per second that Parameter Store can process for the current AWS account and Region\.

 **To increase Parameter Store throughput using PowerShell**

-1. Increase Parameter Store throughput in the current AWS account and Region using the AWS Tools for PowerShell\.
+1. Increase Parameter Store throughput in the current AWS account and Region using the AWS Tools for PowerShell \(Tools for PowerShell\)\.

    ```
    Update-SSMServiceSetting -SettingId "arn:aws:ssm:region:account-id:servicesetting/ssm/parameter-store/high-throughput-enabled" -SettingValue "true" -Region us-east-2